 Every match is under the control of match officials who consist of the referee and two touch judges or assistant referees.
-Additional persons, as authorised by the match organisers may include the reserve referee and/or reserve assistant referee, the television match official, the time-keeper, the match doctor, the team doctors, the non-playing members of the teams and the ball persons.
+Additional persons, as authorised by the match organisers, may include the match doctor, immediate care professionals, the team doctors, the non-playing members of the teams and the ball persons.